0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

+- [ ] example too long, rewrite with more focus on modelling errors not syntax errors
 - [ ] pin to RMR

 let's say we want to write a function to count the number of words in a string, by simply splitting on spaces.

 Just as in TDD, I recommend you start by hardcoding values just to get the compiler to compile.

 The goal here is to go green, to compile.
-This psudocode does not get us there, but unlike in TDD, we don't just get an error, we get FIXES!
+This psudocode does not get us there, but unlike in TDD, we don't just get error output, we get FIXES!

 - [ ] remove line numbers from all error outputs